 Yes, the short answer is you should see a doctor after a slip-and-fall accident, even if it is only minor.
 You may be worried about co-pays and the cost of diagnostics at this time.
 Still, medical providers understand the necessity of providing service first and billing later to ensure the health of the patient.
-Working with a skilled personal injury attorney in Los Angeles can help you focus on recovery without fear of financial ruin.
+Working with a slip and fall lawyer in Los Angeles can help you focus on recovery without fear of financial ruin.

 Why should you see a doctor after slipping and falling?

 There are many reasons to see your physician after a slip and fall: